danidee10/django-notifs/README.md

 ## Sending Emails in the background

-That is beyond the scope of this project, though it can easily be achieved with a third party extension [django-celery-email](https://github.com/pmclanahan/django-celery-email) after the installation it's as easy as setting
+That is beyond the scope of this project, though it can easily be achieved with a third party extension [django-celery-email](https://github.com/pmclanahan/django-celery-email) after the installation it's as easy as setting:

 ```bash
 EMAIL_BACKEND = 'djcelery_email.backends.CeleryEmailBackend'